DracoBlue/toolsapi-shell/README.md

 Use an input file (prefix with `toolsapi:inputfile=`) on the remote machine (execute `pygmentize -l bash tests/test_pygmentize`):

     ./toolsapi pygmentize -l bash toolsapi:inputfile=tests/test_pygmentize.sh

+## Using templates

+There is also the possibility to run specific templates provided by the toolsapi server.

+For instance:

+    ./toolsapi-template ffprobe filename.mp4

+will query the server for ffprobe template and convert it into:

+    ./toolsapi ffprobe toolsapi:inputfile=filename.mp4

 ## Status Quo of toolsapi-shell

 The client is not yet 100% compliant to the [toolsapi http protocol](http://toolsapi.com/toolsapi-http-protocol).